tuannvm/slack-mcp-client/implementation.md

 5. **Conversation Context Management**
    - Maintain context between messages for more coherent interactions
    - Allow tools to access previous conversation history when relevant

+### Debugging Stdio Transport Issues

+*   **Problem:** Significant challenges were encountered with `stdio` transport mode.
+While `stdio` clients (like `github`, `mcp-trino`) would often successfully complete the initial `Initialize` handshake, subsequent calls like `GetAvailableTools` or `CallTool` would consistently fail with `file already closed` errors.
+*   **Initial Investigation:**
+    *   Code analysis initially focused on the `GetAvailableTools` implementation in `internal/mcp/client.go`, correcting flawed logic that checked for a non-existent `sendRequest` method on the library's `StdioMCPClient`.
+    *   Analysis of the `mcp-go` library's `client/stdio.go` confirmed that `StdioMCPClient` *does* implement the standard `ListTools` method, but doesn't have obvious internal idle timeouts.
+*   **Manual Testing:**
+    *   Running server commands (e.g., `github-mcp-server stdio`) manually and piping `initialize` followed immediately by `tools/list` JSON-RPC requests worked correctly.
+    *   Running the server command manually and letting it sit idle showed it did *not* exit automatically after a short period.
+*   **Hypothesis:** The issue wasn't an inherent server crash or timeout, but rather the *delay* between the successful `Initialize` call and the subsequent `GetAvailableTools` call in the original application flow (where all clients were initialized first, then all tools were discovered).
+This gap seemed to cause the library or the server to close the stdio pipes.
+*   **Resolution:** The `main` function in `cmd/slack-mcp-client/main.go` was refactored.
+Instead of separate loops for initialization and discovery, a single loop now processes each server sequentially:
+    1. Create client instance.
+    2. Call `Initialize`.
+    3. If initialization succeeds, immediately call `GetAvailableTools`.
+*   **Outcome:** This sequential processing eliminated the delay and resolved the `file already closed` errors, allowing `GetAvailableTools` to successfully retrieve tools from the `stdio` servers.